2020 Iowa Caucus Prediction: One Very Unlikely Candidate May Be Having A Late Surge

 Though she has lingered near the bottom of the pack for much of the lead-up to the start of the primary, Klobuchar has been rising quickly in the most recent polls and moved to within striking distance of the leaders.
 The site noted that her chances of winning in Iowa have tripled in the last few weeks, rising from a 3 percent chance of winning up to 10 percent.

-The report cautioned against putting too much stock in the late surge, though noted that her upward movement in the race is clear.
+The report cautioned against putting too much stock in the late surge, though it noted that her upward movement in the race is clear.

 “That’s quite the last-minute surge, considering she was polling at 6 percent just a little over a week ago, but she’s also still several points behind Sen. Bernie Sanders, former Vice President Joe Biden, former South Bend, Indiana, Mayor Pete Buttigieg, and Sen. Elizabeth Warren, so don’t read too much into this yet,” the site noted.